 These Procedures govern sex-based misconduct in various forms, many of which may trigger legal obligations under one or more state and federal laws.
-In no case does the inapplicability of a particular legal framework require the College not to address an act of misconduct falling within the scope of these Procedures.
+In no case does the inapplicability of a particular legal framework prevent the College from addressing an act of misconduct that falls within the scope of these Procedures or other applicable College policies and procedures.

-Sections I-VII and IX-X include provisions relevant to sex-based misconduct in all its forms.
+Sections I-VI and VIII-IX include provisions relevant to sex-based misconduct in all its forms.

-Sections VI.A and VI.B address specific reporting procedures for students and employees, respectively.
-Section VIII, which describes a grievance process with a required live hearing, applies only to formal Title IX complaints and complaints alleging sexual violence, domestic violence, dating violence or stalking.
+Section VII, which describes a grievance process with a required live hearing, applies only to formal Title IX complaints and complaints alleging sexual violence, domestic violence, dating violence or stalking.